drowe67/freedv-gui/USER_MANUAL.md

 # Getting Started

-FreeDV GUI can be challenging to set up.
-The easiest way is to find a friend who has set up FreeDV and get them to help.
 This section contains instructions to help you get started.

 ## Sound Card Configuration